Time Warner Cable: Sale to Charter Communications and company closure

 United States' internet and television industries, increased leverage in the distribution of NBCUniversal content, hamper over-the-top services, and lead to higher prices for its services.
 In April 2015, it was reported that the U.S. Department of Justice was preparing to file an antitrust lawsuit against the companies in a bid to halt the merger, primarily because the merged company would have controlled 57 percent of the nation's broadband capacity.
 On April 24, 2015, Comcast officially announced that it had called off the merger.

 On May 25, 2015, Bloomberg News reported that Charter was "near" a deal to acquire TWC for $195 a share.
 Charter had been involved in the Comcast/TWC merger, as the companies planned to divest around 4 million subscribers to Charter in order to reduce the combined company's market share to an acceptable level.
 The next day, Charter officially announced its intent to acquire Time Warner Cable in a deal valued at $78.7 billion, and confirmed that it would also continue with its proposed, $10.1 billion acquisition of Bright House Networks.
 The deal was subject to regulatory approval, although due to the relatively smaller size of the companies and their media holdings, the deal was expected to face less resistance than the Comcast/TWC merger.

 The acquisition was completed on May 18, 2016.
-In 2017, Charter stopped using the TWC and BHN branding and fully integrate the two services' subscribers into the Spectrum brand, which was originally debuted in 2014 to market Charter's services.
+In 2017, Charter stopped using the TWC and BHN branding and fully integrated the two services' subscribers into the Spectrum brand, which was originally debuted in 2014 to market Charter's services.